-As for other examples, Digix Golda and TrueUSD are other important stablecoins of this type.
+As for other examples, Digix, Golda, and TrueUSD are other important stablecoins of this type.
 TrustToken’s TrueUSD has come out as next best stablecoin.
 Both Tether and TrustUSD have a varying degree of transparency and only keep fractional reserves.
-Both Tether and TrueUSD are dollar-based, but another stablecoin Digix Gold is a gold-based stablecoin.
+Both Tether and TrueUSD are dollar-based, but another Digix Gold is a gold-based stablecoin.

 Here is an interesting question you can ask – why would I want to lock that extra $500?
-Well, there are two advantages – first, you can get interests from it obviously and the second, which most crypto-collateralized stablecoins use, is to create a leverage tree by buying another $500 worth of litecoin using that 500 stablecoins, therefore having a leverage of $1500 of Litecoin.
+Well, there are two advantages – first, you can get interests from it and the second, which most crypto-collateralized stablecoins use, is create a leverage tree by buying another $500 worth of litecoin using the 500 stablecoins, therefore having a leverage of $1500 of Litecoin.